Dutch Cape Colony: British conquest

 In 1795, France occupied the Dutch Republic.
 This prompted Great Britain, at war with France, to occupy the territory that same year as a way to better control the seas on the way to India.
 The British sent a fleet of nine warships which anchored at Simon's Town and, following the defeat of the Dutch militia at the Battle of Muizenberg, took control of the territory.
 The United East India Company transferred its territories and claims to the Batavian Republic (the Dutch sister republic established by France) in 1798, then ceased to exist in 1799.
 Improving relations between Britain and Napoleonic France, and its vassal state the Batavian Republic, led the British to hand the Cape Colony over to the Batavian Republic in 1803, under the terms of the Treaty of Amiens.

 In 1806, the Cape, now nominally controlled by the Batavian Republic, was occupied again by the British after their victory in the Battle of Blaauwberg.
 The peace between Britain and Napoleonic France had broken after one year, while Napoleon had been strengthening his influence on the Batavian Republic (which he would replace with a monarchy later that year).
 The British established their colony to control the Far East trade routes.
 In 1814 the Dutch government formally ceded sovereignty over the Cape to the British, under the terms of the Convention of London.

 Administrative divisions

 The Dutch Cape Colony was divided into four districts.
-In 1797 their populations were:
+In 1797 their "recorded" populations were:

+Demographics

+During this period a significant proportion of marriages were interracial, this is at least partially attributed to a lack of 'White' or 'Christian' women within the colony.
+What later became the racial division between 'White' and 'non-White' populations originally began as a division between Christian and non-Christian populations.
+The Geslags-registeers estimated that seven percent of the Afrikaner gene pool in 1807 was non-White.